Valen1706/java-crud-login/README.md

 # Java CRUD + Login System

-This is a Java project that implements a registration, login, and CRUD (Create, Read, Update, Delete) system connected to a MySQL database.
+This is a Java project that implements a user registration, login, and CRUD (Create, Read, Update, Delete) system connected to a MySQL database using the **MVC** (Model-View-Controller) pattern.

 ## ✨ Features

 - User registration
 - User login
-- Create personal data
+- Create personal records
-- Read records by last name
+- View records by last name or full list
 - Update existing records
 - Delete records by ID